 *It is worth checking out the comments below relating to this.
 I am not a fan of Ms Patel, so it is possible that some political biases may have crept in.
 LOL!

 On a more serious note, it is time for a change.
 I have been blogging for the last 20 years.
 At first, the intention was to connect with people trading the financial markets, then later, guitarists and writers.
 After a while, you reach a point where you ask, ‘Why am I doing this?’
 I remind myself that I have a book and a second ready to go, so it makes sense to publicise my work.
 However, the handful of people who read the blog have already bought the book.
 I hope they enjoyed it and will be interested in the second when it is finally published.
 The wider demographic of my readers tend to be people who prefer to acquire their books from charity shops.
-There is nothing wrong with this but it does present a challenge to an aspiring writer as it is impossible to compete on price.
+There is nothing wrong with this, but it does present a challenge to an aspiring writer.

 In my mind’s eye, I am writing because I have a story to tell and have no need for financial recompense.
-The first is true but the latter is not.
-We all have to survive and this year the issue has been brought sharply into focus.
+The first is true but the latter, not so much.
+We all have to survive and those of us who have had six years of my pension stolen need to keep working, presumably until we drop.
 This is partly due to the pandemic but also down to the changing way we consume media.
 Not unlike the California gold rush, where the real money was made by those who sold the picks and shovels, we now have Google, Apple, and Amazon providing the tools and profiting from our collective desire to mine gold.
-In this overcrowded market, content providers including myself, are left with little choice but to give our work away.
+In this overcrowded market, content providers, including myself, end up reluctantly giving our work away.
 We want people to read our stories, listen to our music, and laugh at our inane jokes.
 However, if nobody knows about us, we may as well not exist.
 It’s the old tree-falling-in-the-forest argument: ‘If there is nobody there to hear it, does it make a sound?’

 There is a well-known quotation: ‘The definition of insanity is doing the same thing over and over again and expecting different results.’
 Fun fact: Albert Einstein never said that.
 The saying dates back to the 19th century and was later quoted in a Narcotics Anonymous leaflet.